-Midterm Elections may not have the drama and narrative like that of a Presidential Election, but it’s nonetheless an important time for Filipinos to make their vote count.
-With over 18,000 electoral posts up for grabs, and with national issues such as charter change and national security hanging in the balance, the votes that will be casted on Monday will create a ripple effect that will be felt, almost certainly, beyond the next three years.
+Midterm Elections may lack the drama like that of a Presidential Election, but it’s nonetheless an important time for Filipinos to make their vote count.
+With over 18,000 electoral posts up for grabs, and with national issues such as charter change and national security hanging in the balance, the votes that will be casted on Monday will create a ripple effect that will be felt beyond the next three years.

 Election 2019 by the numbers

 - 81 vice governors

 - 1,628 city councilors

 - 1,489 municipal vice mayors

 - 11,916 municipal councilors